-Le Prix du Frac Bretagne-Art Norac aims to support the professional development of Brittany-based artists at the international level.
+Le Prix du Frac Bretagne-Art Norac aims to support the professional development of the Brittany artistic scene at the international level.
 The award is a Frac Bretagne initiative supported by Art Norac, the sponsorship association of the Norac group.

 With the support of :